shammir-ahmed/HTML-Versus-XHTML/README.md

 ## What is XHTML?

--XHTML stands for EXtensible HyperText Markup Language -XHTML is a stricter, more XML-based version of HTML -XHTML is HTML defined as an XML application
+- XHTML stands for EXtensible HyperText Markup Language
+- XHTML is a stricter, more XML-based version of HTML
+- XHTML is HTML defined as an XML application
--XHTML is supported by all major browsers
+- XHTML is supported by all major browsers

 ## Why XHTML?
 XML is a markup language where all documents must be marked up correctly (be "well-formed").